sprucelabsai-community/sprucebot-llm/README.md

 # sprucebot-llm
-A Typescript library for leveraging Large Langage Models (like GPT-3) to do... anything!
+A Typescript library for leveraging Large Langage Models to do... anything!

 * [Has memory](#memory)
     * Remembers past messages to build context